Urban agriculture: History

 A very similar practice came into use during the Great Depression that provided a purpose, job and food to those who would otherwise be without anything during such harsh times.
 These efforts helped raise spirits and boost economic growth.
-Over 2.8 million dollars worth of food was produced from the subsistence gardens during the Depression.
+Over 2.8 million dollars' worth of food was produced from the subsistence gardens during the Depression.
+Public and government support for Victory Gardens waned during the Interwar Period, with most American sites becoming repurposed for various economic development initiatives.

 By World War II, the War/Food Administration set up a National Victory Garden Program that set out to systematically establish functioning agriculture within cities.
+Indeed, these new victory gardens became the "first line of defense for the country".
+Once more, the government supported and encouraged Victory Gardens as a means of national security: domestic pressure on major agricultural industries would be relieved to further augment the war economy.
 With this new plan in action, as many as 5.5 million Americans took part in the victory garden movement and over nine million pounds of fruit and vegetables were grown a year, accounting for 44% of US-grown produce throughout that time.
+In the post-war period, the US government gradually stopped assisting urban agriculture programs, partially due to the lack of need of war supplies and partially due to the US fully embracing industrialized food systems.

+By the 1950s and 1960s, urban agriculture was more focused on grassroots initiatives spearheaded by politicized social movements, including the African-American Civil Rights.
+These groups benefited from a great number of vacant lots, left behind during a period of post-war urban to suburban migration.
+Despite these efforts, vacant lots as a whole became seen as blighted, decaying areas.
+Some American cities, such as Syracuse, NY once more supported urban agriculture programs, not for food security but to make these vacant lots more appealing.
+Social and environmental justice groups, such as New York City based Green Guerillas, Seattle-based P-Patch, Boston-based Urban Gardeners, and Philadelphia-based Philadelphia Green, continued to shape American urban agricultural practices during the 1970s.
+These groups - and many others - reinvigorated interest in urban agriculture, aimed not only at community development but also combating environmental crises.